leandrosardi/pampa/README.md

-# Pampa - Ruby Framework for Async & Distributed Data Processing
+# Pampa - Async & Distributed Data Processing

 **Pampa** is a Ruby library for async & distributing computing providing the following features: